NSamouilidis/Bank-Simulator/README.md

 Future Versions:

-V2: Add a credit card feature with an income-based eligibility system.
+V2: Add a credit card feature with an income-based eligibility system. (done)

 V3: Introduce loan options, stock investment features, and a calculator to estimate how many years it would take to become a millionaire based on monthly investments.